true-happiness/true-happiness.github.io/principles_of_happiness/why_true_happiness.md

 The best world is not a world with the perfect law, but the world with perfect self-awareness.
 The best police in the wolrd is our mindfulness.

 The world would be a difference place if everyone knows the different between happiness and True Happiness.

 Happiness, by the definition we've learn earlier <a href="/principles_of_happiness/what_is_happiness">here</a>, is a match between what we want from reality and what reality is.
 However, no where does the definition of happiness tells us what to want or what we should change the reality into.
 Its only requirement is for us to match our want and the reality in order to produce happiness.
 Thus, happiness could be attained in any ways imaginable from taking our kids our to dinner, sacrificing our lives for others, stealing billions of dollars, or getting a tattoo.
 For some, stealing from others could be a source of happiness.
 And for many, taking advantage of others is deemed as 'smart' and sometimes even a desirable ability to be aspired for.

-The problem we have here is nicely summerised by one of the most famous scienctist of all time, Albert Einstein.

-<blockquote>Confusion of goals and perfection of means seems, in my opinion, to characterize our age.<br>- Albert Einstein</blockquote>

-What we, humans, have is "the perfection of means" to achieve whatever we could desire.
 Yet, the real question that we do not often asked is "what and how should we want?"
 When we have "the perfection of means" with the "confusion of goals" what we get is the world we are living in.
 A world full of social problems, full of people taking advantages of one another, a world of chaos.